-For many companies, the color schemes used has as much power as their logo or even the brand itself.
+For many companies, the color schemes used in custom trade show exhibits has as much power as their logo or even the brand itself.
 However, the key with all brands and their associated color schemes is to remember each color applies to a specific context.
 In short, your color scheme should reflect your brand and corporate personality while simultaneously complementing your message.

 The Color Breakdown

 Although different colors yield varying reactions from people, there are many colors that universally trigger similar emotional responses from most people:

 - RED – a powerful and attention-getting color, it can also be agitating.
 Use this color wisely such as in areas where you want people to quickly notice information then move along to another area within your trade show booth.

 - ORANGE – an exciting and bold choice, use this color strategically as you don’t want to emotionally overload the spectators’ senses.